Is-Nerens/Marching-Cubes-Terrain/readme.md

 TODO
 - Defer chunk generation to a separate thread to avoid blocking the main thread
-- Fix chunk seams (normals) by calculating overlaps
+- Fix chunk seams (normals) by generating overlaps